 This dazzling outdoor light display draws thousands each holiday season to Bayfront Festival Park in Duluth.
 Originally conceived on private property outside the city, the event quickly outgrew its owner’s space with busloads of tourists coming by to enjoy visits with Santa, live entertainment, hot drinks, marshmallow roasts and an ever-growing collection of holiday lights.

 All of that can still be found at Bentleyville’s digs in Duluth – plus the nation’s tallest Christmas tree! – if you’re willing to bundle up the family on a cold winter night.
 Definitely one of the most “feeling Minnesota” moments of our year.
 The lights are on mid-Nov through Christmas; admission and all activities are FREE or what you care to donate.
 Parking in the lot is $10 per vehicle.
-Unfortunately, it won’t be possible to hitch a round-trip ride on the North Shore Scenic Railroad (starting Nov 26, $10/pp sold online only), departing from Fitger’s downtown, in 2021.
+Back this year, you can to hitch a round-trip ride on the North Shore Scenic Railroad (starting Nov 26, $10/pp sold online only), departing from Fitger’s downtown.
 If you are staying at one of the Duluth area hotels, be sure to check if there is a shuttle that will transport your family to the park; often this is a free service during the holiday season.